-16.1 The Board shall institute an internal self-rating system that can measure the performance of the Board and Management.
+- 16.1 The Board shall institute an internal self-rating system that can measure the performance of the Board and Management.
 It shall conduct an annual review of performance, measuring results against target and other appropriate criteria defined by the Board.

-- 16.2 The creation and implementation of such self-rating system, including its salient features, may be disclosed in the Bank's annual report. - 16.3 The Board shall also establish and maintain an annual review process by which it can evaluate the CEO's performance in executive sessions.
+The Annual Self- Assessment may be facilitated by the Corporate Governance Committee or external facilitators. - 16.2 The creation and implementation of such self-rating system, including its salient features, may be disclosed in the Bank's annual report. - 16.3 The Board shall also establish and maintain an annual review process by which it can evaluate the CEO's performance in executive sessions.
 A subsequent dialogue with the CEO shall be conducted. - The board of directors through the corporate governance committee or external facilitators shall create and control the methods and criteria for evaluating performance and effectiveness of the board as a body, as well as its various committees, the CEO, the individual directors, the Board Advisers and the bank itself.
 (Please refer to Annexes 2 to 7 for the assessment forms). - 16.5 Board Assessment - 16.5.1 Each director will assess the performance of the Board as a whole. - 16.6.
 Self-Assessment